Home » Abuela’s Spring Salad

-Salads growing up were sparse.
-They consisted of lettuce, chunky tomato, and sliced white onions with a splash of white vinegar.
-If we were lucky a piece of avocado found its way in.
-I’m always thinking of different ways to make salads interesting and different.
-We love salads that just draw you in with all their colors and flavors.
+When we were growing up, salads were sparse.
+If there was a salad, it basically consisted of lettuce, chunky tomato, and sliced white onions with a splash of white vinegar.
+On a very lucky day, a piece of avocado found its way in.

 abuela's spring salad